christine-zhang1/cs180/proj2/index.md

     </div>
 </div>

-The images are the same as the images we got after blurring the image and then applying `D_x` and `D_y`, so these two techniques have the same effect.
+The images look almost exactly the same as the images we got after blurring the image and then applying `D_x` and `D_y`, so these two techniques have the same effect.

 ## Part 2: Fun with Frequencies
 ### Part 2.1: Image "Sharpening"